Biotechnology Innovation Organization: Leadership

 BIO was founded in 1993 in Washington, D.C., and Carl B. Feldbaum was the president from BIO's founding until he retired in 2004.

 He was succeeded by James C. Greenwood who held the offices of president and CEO from 2005 to 2020.

 The association has a 120-member board, consisting of a diverse mix of company executives based upon size, geography, and pharmaceutical focus.
 The board's executive committee consists of 21 members, purposefully designed to ensure a representative voice for the smaller companies among BIO's membership.

 After Congressman Greenwood's 15 years of service, the BIO board announced scientist and former FDA regulator Michelle McMurry-Heath would become president and CEO as of 1 June 2020.
 McMurry-Heath was placed on leave sometime prior to October 6, 2022, reportedly as a result of disagreements with a small but influential group of board members who wanted the organization to use its clout to advance social issues not directly connected to its industry interests.
 Additionally, questions had been raised by some board members about her performance and management style.
 Heath resigned effective October 11, 2022, with GlycoMimetics co-founder and former CEO Rachel King tapped to serve as interim CEO of the organization.
 In 2023, John Crowley, Executive Chairman of Amicus Therapeutics, was announced as BIO's next CEO.
 Crowley has a background in rare diseases and is credited with working on a drug to save his children's and all individuals with Pompe disease's hearts.
 His work was the subject of the movie Extraordinary Measures which starred Brendan Fraser and Harrison Ford.

 Biotechnology Heritage Award

-The Biotechnology Heritage Award, presented annually at the Biotechnology Innovation Organization (BIO) Annual International Convention by the Biotechnology Innovation Organization (BIO) and the Science History Institute (formerly the Chemical Heritage Foundation), recognizes individuals who have made significant contributions to the development of biotechnology through discovery, innovation, and public understanding.
+The Biotechnology Heritage Award, presented annually at the BIO's Annual International Convention by the BIO and the Science History Institute (formerly the Chemical Heritage Foundation), recognizes individuals who have made significant contributions to the development of biotechnology through discovery, innovation, and public understanding.